DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 The spectral and coherence standard operating procedure (SOP) describes a data preparation/review, data analysis and results review phase.

 ### Data Preparation and Review
 The data preparation and review phase includes the step and checks required to prepare the data for analysis.
 The current version is designed to work with Compumedics Profusion exports that include both an [EDF](http://en.wikipedia.org/wiki/European_Data_Format) and annotation (XML) file.
 In our experience EDF exports from other systems work seemlessly with our tools.
-The class based annotation loader ([LoadCompumedicsAnnotations](https://github.com/DennisDean/LoadCompumedicsAnnotationsClass/blob/master/README.md]) can be revised to support other commercial file formats.
+The class based annotation loader ([LoadCompumedicsAnnotations](https://github.com/DennisDean/LoadCompumedicsAnnotationsClass/blob/master/README.md])) can be revised to support other commercial file formats.
+Information on loading other file formats can be found [here](http://sleep.partners.org/data-access/).

 #### BlockEdfSummarizeFig
-BlockEdfSummarizeFig is a utility designed to quickly summarize the contents of a folder which contains Compumedics EDF/XML exports.
-The program assumes the EDF files are writtedn in the form *.EDF and that the annotation file is written as *.EDF.XML.
+BlockEdfSummarizeFig is a utility designed to quickly summarize the contents of a folder that contains Compumedics EDF/XML exports.
+The program assumes the EDF files are named in the form '*.EDF' and that the annotation files are named as '*.EDF.XML'.
 EDF and XML files for the same subject should be in the same folder.
 All three summary files created by BlockEdfSummarizeFig should be reviewed prior to initiating data analysis.
-Steps required to generate each summary files are described below.
+Steps required to generate and review each summary file are described below.

 **Getting Started**

 1. *Open/Install BlockEdfSummarizeFig*.
 [BlockEdfsummarizeFig](https://github.com/DennisDean/BlockEdfSummarizeFig) is available as MATLAB [source code](https://github.com/DennisDean/BlockEdfSummarizeFig) and as a [MATLAB APP](https://github.com/DennisDean/BlockEdfSummarizeFig/releases).
 Information on how to install a MATLAB APP can be found on the (MATLAB website)[http://www.mathworks.com/help/matlab/apps_bt44d44-1.html].
-We reccomend that you make a shortcut on the MATLAB toolbar that switches to the BlockEdfSummariFig folder and starts BlockEdfSummarizeLoad.
+We reccomend that you make a shortcut on the MATLAB toolbar that switches to the BlockEdfSummariFig folder and starts BlockEdfSummarizeLoad when using the source code version.

 2. *Run BlockEdfSummarizeFig*.
 Use the shorcut described in 1. or click on the APP from the APP menu (depends on the setup).